NUTS 1 (satellite): Specifications

 The satellite is based on the standardized CubeSat dimensions made to fit into a specialized deployer.
 2U or double means the satellite will be 2 standard cuboid units long.
 Outside dimensions are locked to the standards interface, but internal dimensions are created on a platform uniquely developed for the satellite.
 Electronics will be based on a non-standard backplane design, in contrast to common stacked Printed Circuit Board designs.

 Subsystems

 The subsystems of NUTS-1 is in designed, constructed and built by the students in the projects, using few off the shelf parts.
 Commercially based single electronic components are used throughout the system.
 The satellite is structured into the subsystems below.

 Structure

 NUTS-1 is built with lightweight fiber reinforced plastic, to make frame and supporting structures as lightweight as possible.
 CubeSats are commonly built around an aerospace aluminum alloy, using polymers in space is challenging in relation to the effects of space on the material.

-On Board Computer
+Onboard computer

 The OBC system will use an Atmel AVR32 UC3 with access to external flash and RAM, running a FreeRTOS lightweight operating system.